Painless Embedded Rust

 Custom embedded software

-Do you need custom control software for your latest hardware project?
+Do you need custom control software for that device you're working on?
 Or maybe you need someone to implement a specific library, to aid you with your project?
 I'm always happy to talk about custom software development projects in the embedded space.
 Contact me, and we'll figure out the best way forward for you.

 Why work with me?